Wolverhampton Wanderers F.C.: Fosun era: Return to the Premier League and continental football (2016–2021)

 On 21 July 2016, Chinese investment group Fosun International bought the club's parent company, W.W.
 (1990) Ltd, from Steve Morgan and his own company Bridgemere Group for a reported £45 million, with Jez Moxey stepping down from his role as a CEO and replaced by managing director Laurie Dalrymple.
 The new owners dismissed Kenny Jackett and brought in former Italian international Walter Zenga as head coach.
 Zenga was axed after just 14 league games and Paul Lambert appointed as his successor in November.
-At the end of the season, Lambert too was dismissed, with former FC Porto boss Nuno Espírito Santo replacing him.
+At the end of the season, Lambert too was dismissed, with former Porto boss Nuno Espírito Santo replacing him.
 Under Nuno, Wolves won the 2017–18 EFL Championship title and returned to the Premier League after a six-year absence.

-Wolverhampton Wanderers finished 7th on their return to the Premier League, their highest position in the top division since finishing 6th in 1979–80, earning a spot in the qualification rounds of the UEFA Europa League, thus invoking their first continental campaign since 1980–81.
+Wolverhampton Wanderers finished seventh on their return to the Premier League, their highest position in the top division since finishing sixth in 1979–80, earning a spot in the qualification rounds of the UEFA Europa League, thus invoking their first continental campaign since 1980–81.
 They lost to that season's eventual winners Sevilla 0–1 in a modified single-leg quarter-final played in a neutral venue in Germany due to the COVID-19 pandemic in Europe.
-Wolves replicated their previous season's 7th-place finish in the Premier League in 2019–20 but with two more points and only missed out on a return to continental competition, both on goal difference and Arsenal winning that season's FA Cup.
+Wolves replicated their previous season's seventh-place finish in the Premier League in 2019–20 but with two more points and only missed out on a return to continental competition, both on goal difference and Arsenal winning that season's FA Cup.

+Managed decline and relegation (2021–2026)

 In the 2020–21 season, Wolves lost striker Raúl Jiménez to a season-ending injury (a fractured skull) in November, and subsequently struggled for goals for the remainder of the campaign, finishing 13th.
 Espírito Santo left "by mutual consent", and was replaced by former Benfica head coach Bruno Lage.
-In 2021–22, the club finished 10th.
+In 2021–22, the club finished tenth.
 Wolves dismissed Lage on 2 October 2022 after eight games of the 2022–23 season with only one win and just three goals scored.
 Former Real Madrid, Spain and Sevilla manager Julen Lopetegui replaced him.
 Despite being in 20th place in the league before his first Premier League game, Lopetegui guided Wolves to a 13th-place finish.
 He left prior to the 2023–24 season due to a dispute over limited transfer funds, and was replaced by former Bournemouth coach Gary O'Neil.
 O'Neil was sacked in December 2024 with the club in 19th position and was replaced by Portuguese manager Vítor Pereira on a contract lasting until June 2026.
-Pereira was sacked on 2 November 2025 after failing to win any of his first 10 games and the club sitting bottom of the league table.
+Pereira was sacked on 2 November 2025 after failing to win any of his first ten games and the club sitting bottom of the league table.
 Rob Edwards was appointed coach on 12 November 2025.
+On 20 April 2026, following West Ham's goalless draw away to Crystal Palace, Wolves were relegated to the 2026–27 EFL Championship, thus ending their eight-year run in the Premier League.